Frequently Asked Questions

-A: Well-behaved dogs are welcomed at High Camp except on winter weekends between December 15 and March 31.
+A: Well-behaved dogs are welcome at High Camp except on winter weekends between December 15 and March 31, and the week of the holidays around Christmas and New Year’s.
 Owners are asked to keep their dog under control and clean up any dog messes around the cabins and lodge.

 In Fall Season the transportation charge per dog is $10 round trip, while during Winter Season the charge is either $10 or $20, depending on how far up the mountain the dog rides.